At Organon, our privacy commitment begins with our four core values of respect, trust, preventing harm, and compliance.

-Like Strictly Necessary cookies, our sites depend on Functional cookies in order to deliver content and features that you request when using our web sites.
-You can control the use of these cookies either by electing not to designate certain preferences offered on our web sites, or by controlling these cookies through your browser settings as described above.
-Third party cookies could be used for authentication or server balancing capabilities, but not for marketing purposes.
-If you set your browser not to accept these cookies, certain functionality on our web sites may not work.
+Like Strictly Necessary cookies, our websites depend on Functional cookies to deliver content and features that you request when using our websites.
+You can control the use of these cookies through your browser settings as described above.
+Third-party functional cookies could be used for authentication or server balancing capabilities, but not for marketing purposes.
+If you set your browser not to accept these cookies, certain functionality on our websites may not work.

 Performance (may also be referred to as “Operational”)